 O JUnit é uma biblioteca Java para escrever testes ao código.

-O Maven já vem preparado para executar testes unitários, na fase test do ciclo de vida,
+O Maven já vem preparado para executar testes unitários,

 mas é necessário adicionar a dependência para a biblioteca JUnit: